kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Symmetry

-The sense of fine balance that so perfectly characterized Sol's designs urged him to split the words into a "main floor" and a "mezzanine".
+The sense of fine balance that so perfectly characterized Sol's designs urged him to split the words into three levels, representing the ground, mezzanine, and first floors.
 In other words, all three words in one line would not make for a memorable.
-There should be some vertical symmetry-breaking to increase impact and make the logo memorable.The symmetry would be furnished by capitalizing each word.
+There should be some vertical symmetry-breaking to increase impact and make the logo memorable.
+Symmetry itself would be embodied by capitalizing each word.
 It only remained to see where the symmetry would be broken and by which word.
 He decided he would cross that bridge when he reached it.

 ### Colour